Supersonic Low Altitude Missile: Development

-The primary innovation was the engine of the aircraft, which was developed under the aegis of a separate project code-named Project Pluto, after the Greek god of the underworld.
+The primary innovation was the engine of the aircraft, which was developed under the aegis of a separate project code-named Project Pluto, after the Roman god of the underworld.
 It was a ramjet that used nuclear fission to superheat incoming air instead of chemical fuel.
 Project Pluto produced two working prototypes of this engine, the Tory-IIA and the Tory-IIC, which were successfully tested in the Nevada desert.
 Special ceramics had to be developed to meet the stringent weight and tremendous heat tolerances demanded of the SLAM's reactor.
 These were developed by the Coors Porcelain Company.
 The reactor itself was designed at the Lawrence Radiation Laboratory.

 Although a prototype of the airframe was never constructed, the SLAM was to be a wingless, fin-guided aircraft; its appearance giving it the nickname "Flying Crowbar".
 Apart from the ventral ram-air intake it was very much in keeping with traditional missile design.
 Its estimated airspeed at 30000 ft was Mach 4.2.

 The SLAM program was scrapped on July 1, 1964.
 By this time serious questions about its viability had been raised, such as how to test a device that would emit copious amounts of radioactive exhaust from its unshielded reactor core in flight, as well as its efficacy and cost.
 ICBMs promised swifter delivery to targets, and because of their speed (the Thor IRBM could reach its target in 18 minutes, whereas the SLAM would take much longer) and trajectory, were considered virtually unstoppable.
 The SLAM was also being outpaced by advances in defensive ground radar, which threatened to render its stratagem of low-altitude evasion ineffective.